Faisal I: Relations with religious groups

 Faisal regularly attended Friday prayers as it helped him meet with the public Iraqi people more.
 Faisal was noticeably unaffected by sectarian considerations, and was noted by al-Rihani to have a faith that reflected all Islamic dominations, which made him respect, and be tolerant to all world religions.
 Abbas Baghdadi, a young writer, recounted how Faisal would pull up in the Arab attire to the al-Sarai Mosque for Friday Prayers, which was decided to be the main Friday Prayers mosque.
 Faisal has also ordered the reconstruction of Sufi shrines in Mosul such as the tekke of the Shadhili Order.
 Faisal also met with leaders of smaller religious communities such as chief Rabbis from both Baghdad and Mosul.

 Faisal had great tolerance for Shi'i Muslims and was a proponent of inter-faith.
 Faisal's main link with the community was the Sayyid Muhammad al-Sadr, who was one of the only people who could enter the king's presence without further notice.
 Faisal always wanted to remind Shi'i Muslims of his linage to Ali.
-Due to this, his coronation took place on 18 Dhu al-Hijja according to the Islamic Calendar, which coincided with Eid al-Ghadir.
+Due to this, his coronation took place on 18 Dhu'l-Hijja according to the Islamic Calendar, which coincided with Eid al-Ghadir.

 Throughout his reign, especially in his early days, Faisal wanted to increase the presence of Shi'i Muslims in administrations.
 Examples being the hiring of Tawfiq al-Suwaidi in the Baghdadi Law College, accepting qualifications of Shi'i Muslim-based schools, help fund the commemorating of Muharram, working with Ayatollah Medhi al-Khalissi who was a friend of Sharif Hussein, and visiting Najaf and Karbala to strengthen his position.
 Reportedly, Faisal once told Sir Percy Cox that the Iraqi Shi'i Muslims Mujtahideen were prepared to back him up.

 In March 1932, just months before independence, Faisal wrote a memorandum where he criticized the Iraqi people's lack of Iraqi national identity in the newly established country, writing: Iraq is a kingdom ruled by a Sunni Arab government founded on the wreckage of Ottoman rule.
 This government rules over a Kurdish segment, the majority of which is ignorant, that includes persons with personal ambitions who lead it to abandon it [the government] under the pretext that it does not belong to their ethnicity.
 [The government also rules over] an ignorant Shiite majority that belongs to the same ethnicity of the government, but the persecutions that had befallen them as a result of Turkish rule, which did not enable them to take part in governance and exercise it, drove a deep wedge between the Arab people divided into these two sects.
 Unfortunately, all of this made this majority, or the persons who harbor special aspirations, the religious among them, the seekers of posts without qualification, and those who did not benefit materially from the new rule, to pretend that they are still being persecuted because they are Shiites.